refinedev/refine/documentation/docs/core/providers/audit-log-provider/index.md

 ]}>
 <TabItem value="create">

-When a record is created, refine automatically sends an event to `create` method like this:
+When a record is created, Refine automatically sends an event to `create` method like this:

 ```json
 {